UNOC3 Nice 2025

 The French and Costa Rican co-presidency of the Third United Nations Ocean Conference (UNOC 2025) to be held in Nice, France in June 2025, tasked two years ago the Ocean & Climate Platform and the Varda Group with facilitating civil society's participation and input.
 As part of this, Let’s Be Nice to the Ocean is an initiative supported by six partner organizations and coordinated by The Varda Group.

 Making ocean protection the norm, rather than the exception.
-A paradigm shift that explicitly places the burden of proof on extractive or polluting industries, requiring them to demonstrate that their activities are safe for the ocean or that eMective mitigation and restoration measures are implemented.
+A paradigm shift that explicitly places the burden of proof on extractive or polluting industries, requiring them to demonstrate that their activities are safe for the ocean or that effective mitigation and restoration measures are implemented.

 Details are available in the e-book Let’s Be Nice to the Ocean, in the summary in the International Institute on Sustainable Development (IIDS), both published in November 2023 and in Advancing the Protection Principle, a paper published and presented in October 2024 at the Conference of the Parties to the UN Convention on Biological Diversity in Cali, Colombia.